RainingComputers/shnootalk-cloud-compile/README.md

 # ShnooTalk Cloud Compile

 Backend and infrastructure to compile and execute [ShnooTalk](https://github.com/RainingComputers/ShnooTalk) programs on the cloud.
 Primary use case is for users to try the language in the browser.
+(See [ShnooTalk Playground](https://github.com/RainingComputers/shnootalk-playground/))

 The project is made up of two sub-projects, the job and the server.
 The server has endpoints to dispatch programs (start compile and run jobs on a kubernetes cluster)